 There are also medical devices to help keep airways open or even help with positive airflow, such as a CPAP machine.
 These are the familiar machines you might see where patients wear a mask attached to a hose for continuous airway pressure.
 There are also oral devices that can be used in mild cases of sleep apnea.

-However, these steps just allow you to deal with sleep apnea, not sure it.
-Studies have shown that a gastric sleeve procedure is the most effective of dealing with the condition.
-This and other bariatric surgeries have shown to cause remission of sleep apnea in 80-85 percent in patients.
+However, these steps just allow you to deal with sleep apnea, not cure it.
+So you are probably asking, does gastric sleeve cure sleep apnea?
+Studies have shown that a gastric sleeve procedure is the most effective way of dealing with the condition.
+This and other bariatric surgeries have shown to cause remission of sleep apnea in 80-85 percent of patients.

 Work With Gastric Sleeve Experts

 Sleep apnea can affect anyone, regardless of age, weight, or gender.
 It is most common in those that are obese and morbidly obese.
 If you’re interested in losing up to 80 percent of your excess weight to help combat sleep apnea, please reach out to WeightWise.